Deron’s Extended School Year

 Throughout the summer, students venture beyond the school on a regular basis to participate in extensive Community Experiences.
 In addition to structured and recreational swimming, students take part in numerous field trips (many with interactive features) to destinations such as live theater, baseball games, museums, and the airport.
 Each year students also enjoy live performances at the school – In the past, they have been entertained by presentations of magic, laser-light, and animal science.

-ESY programs at both Deron I and Deron II, traditionally, employ a school-wide theme which the staff and students find particularly exciting.
+ESY programs at both the Montclair and the Union Campuses, traditionally, employ a school-wide theme which the staff and students find particularly exciting.
 Themes from past years have included: Transportation, Out of This World (solar system), Community, Under the Sea, and Who You are Makes a Difference.
 The theme for this year, at both schools, will be a return to the Olympics, a favorite of students and staff, in recognition of “the games” being held this summer in Beijing!

 Per the students’ IEPs, they continue to receive Related Services (Speech/Language Therapy, Counseling & provisions for OT & PT) throughout the summer program.

-Deron provides thirty-day programs at each school, which meet Tier IV funding requirements for the sending school districts.
+Deron provides a thirty-day program at each campus, which meets Tier IV funding requirements for sending school districts.
 Programs run from 8:30 a.m. – 1:30 p.m. and include both breakfast and hot lunch.
 Tuition and transportation are supplied by the student’s home district.

 If you have questions about how a summer program fulfills a child’s IEP or would like further information about our ESY programs, fee free to contact either: